wipoi/Biopython_Github-assignment/README.md

 ## Checking proteins start with methionine
 ### check_start_met.py
->This script counts how many protein sequences do not start by a *methionine*
+>This script counts how many protein sequences do not start by a *methionine*.
 >The result is:
 >`Found 0 records in NC_000913.faa which did not start with M`
 >This result shows that all protein sequences in *NC_000913.faa* begin with a methionine (M).

 ### check_start_met_1.py
 >This script prints all the protein sequences id of *PGSC_DM_v3.4_pep_representative.fasta* file with their first amino acid using the standard IUPAC single letter >amino acid code.
-Printed results are save in the out_check_start_met_1 text file
+Printed results are save in the out_check_start_met_1 text file.
 >It also counts the protein that does not begin with a methionin and report it as:
 >`Found 208 records in PGSC_DM_v3.4_pep_representative.fasta which did not start with M`